The Real Dangers of Gingivitis: Prevention is Better than Cure

 1.Daily Oral Care: Brush your teeth at least twice a day for 2 minutes each time, and use dental floss at least once a day.
 Flossing helps remove plaque, the main cause of gingivitis.

 2.Comprehensive Oral Cleaning: In addition to cleaning the teeth and gums, the entire oral cavity should be cleaned.
-Use products like oral airbag cleaner or oral finger wipes that are gentle on the oral mucosa to scientifically remove bacterial biofilm and maintain a healthy oral environment, better preventing oral diseases.
+Use products like oral airbag cleaner or oral finger wipes that are gentle on the oral mucosal to scientifically remove bacterial biofilm and maintain a healthy oral environment, better preventing oral diseases.

 3.Healthy Diet and Lifestyle Habits: A balanced diet rich in vitamins and minerals promotes gum health.
 Avoid excessive sugar intake, as sugar leads to plaque buildup.
 Smokers should also quit, as smoking weakens the immune system, making it harder to fight off gum infections.